chunbaobao/Deep-JSCC-PyTorch/README.md

 ```
 python eval.py --channel 'AWGN' --saved ./saved/${mode_path} --snr 20 --ratio_list 1/3 --test_img ${test_img_path}
 ```
+### TO-DO
+- Add visualization of the model
+- plot the results with different snr and ratio

 ## Citation
 If you find (part of) this code useful for your research, please consider citing